PyEllips/pyElli/docs/plot.rst

 Parameter class
 ---------------
-The parameter class extending lmfits Parameter class by a history of parameter changes.
+The parameter class extending lmfit's Parameter class by a history of parameter changes.

 .. automodule:: elli.fitting.params_hist